 LATEST NEWS-The 4.8 miles section from South Windham to Westbrook is now open for pedestrian use while the railbed remains inactive.
 The first 1.5 miles from South Windham is a flat, easy walking path on an undeveloped railbed.
 The remaining 3.5 miles,to Bridge Street in Westbrook, is on railroad tracks.
 Please be aware its rugged conditions.

-In Spring 2015, the Presumpscot Regional Land Trust, along with members of the Sebago to the Sea Trail Coalition, will be installing signs, making improvements to the bridge over Mallison Falls and updating maps.
-Once the work is complete, we will publicly announce its opening.
-So please check back on here for updates.
+Fall 2015, the Presumpscot Regional Land Trust, along with members of the Sebago to the Sea Trail Coalition, installed signs, made improvements to the bridge over Mallison Falls and updated maps.

 PHASES OF THE PROJECT

 The Sebago to the Sea Trail project was first developed in mid-2007 with a projected timeline for completion of about 3-5 years.
 The success of PHASE ONE exceeded expectations.PHASE ONE goals included the successful mapping of the area including identifying existing, pending and needed trails for connectivity; establishment of a Coalition through regular meetings and partnerships, and engagement of Advisors to the project; the production of marketing materials to conduct public outreach; and fundraising for the project.